 Some F-150 styling touches were borrowed from the Mighty F-350 Tonka concept truck.
 Stepped-design side windows improve mirror visibility and enhance the tough-truck look.

 F-150 grilles are trapezoidal.
 A chrome surround and honeycomb insert go on the Lariat trim level.
-Both regular and SuperCab (extended-cab) pickups can have a 6.5- or 8-foot cargo bed.
+Regular F-150s have 6.5- and 8-foot beds, while the SuperCab (extended cab) can have a 5.5-, 6.5- or 8-foot cargo bed.
+The SuperCrew is only available with a 5.5-foot bed.
 Short beds are available with flared fenders, called Flareside; otherwise, the bed is a slab-sided (Styleside) design.
 SuperCab models can have a shorter, 5.5-foot cargo bed.

 Regular cabs and SuperCabs have narrow rear-hinged back doors — called access panels — on both sides.
 They can't be opened unless the front doors are open.
 A power sliding rear window is offered.
 Either 17- or 18-inch wheels are installed.